Have you ever wondered why so few female soldiers fought the second world war? Well, let's try to answer that question.

 The question remains

 The USSR was the only nation to train women in fighting roles.
-Why did the others not even try?
+They recognised it would be foolish to think women can't fight.
+But why did the other nations not even bother to try?

 Surely, in the years following the war, things changed - and in today's world, women are serving in just about every kind of military organization.